-throughout a form.
+Custom density allows the density to change throughout a form.
 This is often used to blend one color into another by layering fills with custom densities.

 To enable custom density, check the Custom Density check box.
-Then go through the options below:

-- Type Choose the way you want the density to vary through the form. - o Linear This creates a linear progression for the density from the minimum to the maximum. - Convex This changes the density along a curve from the minimum to the maximum and back again. - Exponential This creates an exponential curvilinear progression for the density from the minimum to the maximum. - Wave This creates a curvilinear progression for the density from the minimum to the maximum to the minimum and finally back to the maximum. - Custom This allows you to edit the density line/curve in the window as you would a wireframe outline.
+- Type Choose the way you want the density to vary through the form. - Linear This creates a linear progression for the density from the minimum to the maximum. - Convex This changes the density along a curve from the minimum to the maximum and back again. - Exponential This creates an exponential curvilinear progression for the density from the minimum to the maximum. - Wave This creates a curvilinear progression for the density from the minimum to the maximum to the minimum and finally back to the maximum. - Custom This allows you to edit the density line/curve in the window as you would a wire-frame outline.

 - Reverse This reverses the density graph.
-This essential makes convex become concave and instead of progressing from the minimum to the maximum, the linear densities will move from the maximum to the minimum. - o Min Density This specifies the minimum density for the density graph. - Max Density This specifies the maximum density for the density graph. - o Blend Layers two colors together.
+This essential makes convex become concave and instead of progressing from the minimum to the maximum, the linear densities will move from the maximum to the minimum. - Min Density This specifies the minimum density for the density graph. - Max Density This specifies the maximum density for the density graph.

+• Blend - The layers two colors together.
 The first layer is the reverse density of the second layer.

 For more effective blends, try blending colors that are closer together on the color wheel.
-Making too large of a jump can ruin an otherwise effective blend.
+Making to large of a jump can ruin an otherwise effective blend.